 This is also why…

-We here at IndulgeYourPet will often recommend this breed to families who are looking for an unusual cat to get for their kids, because their natural love for play combined with their desire to interact with people of all ages make them idea for a family with kids of any ages.
+We here at IndulgeYourPet will often recommend this breed to families looking for an unusual cat to get for their kids because their natural love for play and their desire to interact with people of all ages make them ideal for families with kids of any age.

 The pedigree breed, as well as the mixed breed, can have a few health problems that most likely are genetic.
-They have a few problems that may arise such as:
+They have a few issues that may arise, such as:

-- a joint disease that affects the tail, ankle and the knee joints.
+- A joint disease that affects the tail, ankle, and knee joints.
 This can cause poor mobility and constant pain for the cat.
-If your cat seems to have a stiff tail be sure to check with the vet this is a common sign of degenerative joint disease.
+Check with the vet if your cat seems to have a stiff tail.
+This is a common sign of degenerative joint disease.

-- As well as hypertrophic cardiomyopathy heart disease and it can affect these cats but there is no proof surrounding the cause being related to the genetics.
+- Hypertrophic cardiomyopathy, heart disease, can affect these cats, but there is no proof that the cause is related to genetics.